-After graduation you will be able to access the services of Purple Door Careers and Recruitment for five years.
+After graduation you will be able to access the services of the University's Careers and Employability Service for five years.

 I gained invaluable experience for a future career and an excellent recommendation from a Member of Congress.
 I also went to some incredible events in places like the State Department and the National Press Club where I met some interesting people like Hillary Clinton, Senator John Kerry and the singer Christina Aguilera.

 Jonathan Lima-Matthews, BA (Hons) International Relations, Congress intern, Washington DC